Glossary

 • persons employed by or working as volunteers for community law centres (as defined in section 6 of the Lawyers and Conveyancers Act 2006).
 At least 1 lawyer must be on the employing body of the community law centre, or employed by or working as a volunteer for the community law centre in a supervisory capacity

-• persons who provide immigration advice offshore in relation to applications or potential applications for student visas only.
+• persons who provide immigration advice overseas in relation to applications or potential applications for student visas only.

 Positioning crew

-Positioning crew fly as passengers to New Zealand so they can join a plane or cruise ship as a working crew member.
+Positioning crew travel to New Zealand as passengers so they can join a plane or cruise ship as a working crew member.

 Postgraduate qualification

-A qualification at level 8, 9 or 10 on the New Zealand Qualifications Framework.
+A qualification at level 8, 9 or 10 on the New Zealand Qualifications and Credentials Framework.

 Potentially prejudicial information (PPI)